ruby-mutiny/mutiny/README.md

     * Consider refactoring mutant.rb so that it does not contain a code attribute (perhaps instead it should compute code by passing the file and line number to its operator?)

-    * Have YamlStore take read & write flags, and to bubble IOErrors to clients.
-Currently we fail silently if reading / writing fails, assuming that the client does not expect the read / write to succeed.
-This will mask errors caused by, for example, a client passing a typo-ed filename.

     * Tests for Session.

     * Examples and Results should be stored to disk as well as mutants.